mharen/mharen.github.io/blog/2013/2013-11-understanding-that-there-exists.md

 I used to find some of those moments very stressful.
 I’d be sitting there with lots of “evidence” and “research” to support my position, fuming about some *idiot who can’t use apostrophes correctly and is frickin’ ridiculous with his/her hyperbole and logical fallacies…*and get nowhere.

-I finally figured out a little exercise that helps me in those tense situations: <strong>I just consider that the other person probably sees me as just as insane as I see him/her</strong>.
+I finally figured out a little exercise that helps me in those tense situations: **I just consider that the other person probably sees me as just as insane as I see him/her**.
 That other person is more or less like me (rational, thoughtful, educated, kind, etc.) but disagrees with me the same way I disagree with him/her.
 And that’s fine.

 “But *I’m* right!” you say.